KubeRocketCI/docs/versioned_docs/version-3.10/user-guide/add-application.md

 1. Select all the settings that define how the application will be added to Git server:

     * **Git server** - the pre-configured server where the component will be hosted.
-Select one from the from the drop-down list.
+Select one from the drop-down list.
 Please refer to the [Manage Git Servers](git-server-overview.md) page to learn how to create the one.
-    * **Repository name** - the relative path to the repository, such as `epmd-edp/python-python-flask`.
+    * **Repository name** - the relative path to the Git repository where codebase will be created (e.g., `epmd-edp/python-python-flask`).
     * **Component name** - the name of the application.
 Must be at least two characters using the lower-case letters, numbers and inner dashes.
     * **Description** - brief and concise description that explains the purpose of the application.
-    * **Empty project** - check this box to create a application with an empty repository.
+    * **Empty project** - check this box to create an application with an empty repository.
 The empty repository option is available only for the **Create from template** strategy.

 2. Specify the application language properties: